youthinkyoucancode/finance-tracker/README.md

 ## Usage Instructions

 ### Adding a Transaction
-1. Go to the "Add Transaction" section.
+1. Go to the "Add a New Transaction" section.
 2. Enter details such as Title, Category, Amount, and Date.
-3. Click "Submit" to save the transaction.
+3. Click "Add Transaction" to save the transaction.

 ### Viewing Financial Reports
 1. Navigate to the "Reports" section.